redhat-cop/ocp4-helpernode/docs/vars-doc.md

 * `workers.macaddr` - The mac address for [dhcp reservation](../templates/dhcpd.conf.j2#L22).
 This option is not needed if you're doing static ips.

-**NOTE**: At LEAST 1 worker is needed for installation of OpenShift 4
+**NOTE**: At LEAST 2 workers is needed for installation of OpenShift 4

 ## Extra sections